General Game Rules

 Running Rules

-The offensive team may run the ball on ANY DOWN (Example they can run 1st 2nd and 3RD if they choose).
+The offensive team may run the ball on ANY DOWN (Example they can run 1st, 2nd, and 3rd down if they choose).
 All forms of runs and handoffs are permitted.

 Blocking Prohibition